jomavera/dataPipeline/README.md

 - `airflow/dags/sparkify_dag.py`: Specifies the DAG of the data pipeline

-- `airflow/plugins/operators/stage_redshift.py`: Define operator to load data from S3 to staging table in AWS Redshift
+- `airflow/plugins/operators/stage_redshift.py`: Defines an operator to load data from S3 to staging table in AWS Redshift

-- `airflow/plugins/operators/load_dimension.py`: Define operator to load data to dimensional table
+- `airflow/plugins/operators/load_dimension.py`: Defines an operator to load data to dimensional table

-- `airflow/plugins/operators/load_fact.py`: Define operator to load data to fact table
+- `airflow/plugins/operators/load_fact.py`: Defines an operator to load data to fact table

-- `airflow/plugins/operators/data_quality.py`: Define operator to check data quality
+- `airflow/plugins/operators/data_quality.py`: Defines an operator to check data quality

 - `airflow/plugins/helpers/sql_queries.py`: File with the sql queries